IntelPython/dpctl/docs/doc_sources/api_reference/dpctl/program.rst

 =======================

-:py:mod:`dpctl.program` provides a way to create a SYCL kernel from either an OpenCL* program source code represented as a string or a SPIR-V binary file.
+:py:mod:`dpctl.program` provides a way to create a SYCL kernel from an OpenCL* program source code represented as a string, SYCL source code represented as a string, or a SPIR-V binary file.

 It implements creation of interoperability ``sycl::kernel_bundle<sycl::bundle_state_executable>`` (a collection of kernels),